The complexity of Presburger arithmetic with power or powers: Decision procedures and their complexity

-\subparagraph{On the non-elementary bound for~$\presexp$.} To conclude, we provide some insights on why our procedure runs in non-elementary time on formulae from the \tower-complete logic~$\presexp$.
+Of course \presexp is a \tower-complete logic, so the procedure above must run in non-elementary time.
+We provide some insights on why this is the case.
 One of the ingredients that guarantee that our procedure for $\prespower$ runs in \threeexptime is that we are able to postpone calls to~\funcLinearise to after~\Cref{algo:top-level}.
 In $\presexp$ this is not possible: since each variable can appear both linearly and in powers,~\funcLinearise must be invoked after each call to~\funcSem, in order to ``linearize'' a variable, and then eliminate it with~\funcPA.
 However,~\funcSem adds, in the worst case, a number of additional variables that is roughly the number~$h$ of homogeneous terms in the formula (see~\Cref{lemma:sem-one}).
 When the next quantifier block is considered, these variables must all be linearized and eliminated with~\funcPA.
-As indicated in the table of~\Cref{prop:presburger-one-round} (leftmost column of the last row), in doing this, the number of homogeneous terms of the resulting formula becomes exponential in $h$.
+As indicated in the table of~\Cref{lemma:presburger-one-round} (leftmost column of the last row), in eliminating one variable the number of homogeneous terms can square.
+Thus in eliminating $h$ variables, the number of homogeneous terms of the resulting formula becomes exponential in $h$.
 This ``$h^h$'' dependency makes the algorithm run in non-elementary time (in fact~$\tower$).